maximeduby/Beverage/README.md

 You can add any beverage to your "Favorites" and find it among all your favorites.

-Your favorites are organized and sorted according to their categories (Wines, Beers, and Spirits
+Your favorites are organized and sorted according to their categories (Wines, Beers, and Spirits).

 ## Add an alcohol intake